braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 -  Benefit: Having a central, user-friendly source of information that contains a plethora of nutritional information saves time and effort compared to searching many sources for the same information.
 -  Example: Using the auto complete of the food search feature allows a user to quickly locate the necessary food item.
 They search for "chicken breast" and analyse its protein content.
 The user then uses the nutrition range filter to find food with comparable protein content.
 They can now make more informed dietary decisions quicker and with less effort.

-##### 7. Weighing pros and cons of different foods based on nutrional criteria
+##### 7. Weighing pros and cons of different foods based on nutritional criteria

 -  Benefit: The tool allows the users to compare up to 5 foods based on one nutrient value.
-This provides the user a unique way of coordinating their foods and making substitutions in their daily lives based off doctor's reccommendation
+This provides the user a unique way of coordinating their foods and making substitutions in their daily lives based off doctor's recommendation
--  Example: If the doctor says the users has a high colesterol and should cut out steaks for an alternative but the user would like something that would provide the same or similar protien from foods they already have such as chicken breast as an alternative to steak.
+-  Example: If the doctor says the users has a high cholesterol and should cut out steaks for an alternative but the user would like something that would provide the same or similar protein from foods they already have such as chicken breast as an alternative to steak.

 ## 2. Requirements (FURPS+)